NextGenContributions/django-ninja-crudl/README.md

 NOTE: In order to avoid accidentally exposing sensitive fields, you need to explicitly define the model fields that shall be exposed via the CRUDL endpoints.
 Some other libraries support exposing all fields (with optional exlude) which can lead to unintentional exposure of sensitive data.

-NOTE: The `Infer` class from the `SuperSchema` library is used to infer the field type and details from the Django model fields.
+NOTE: The `Infer` class from the `django2pydantic` library is used to infer the field type and details from the Django model fields.

 NOTE: The library allows using different schemas for the `create`, `update`/`partial update`, `get one`, and `list` operations.
-For example, this can have the following practical advantages:
-    - Allows that some fields can be used during create but cannot be updated after the creation
-    - The list operation can expose only the fields that are needed for the list view
-    - The get one operation can expose more fields than the list operation
+For example, this can have the following practical advantages: - Allows that some fields can be used during create but cannot be updated after the creation - The list operation can expose only the fields that are needed for the list view - The get one operation can expose more fields than the list operation

 ## Define the CRUDL endpoints for a model